telekom/testerra/driver-ui/README.md

-# jfennec driver-ui
+# driver-ui
-jfennec driver-ui is the base module for ui driven tests.
+driver-ui is the base module for ui driven tests.
 All modules with ui implementations rely on this module, as it provides the WebDriverManager and GuiElement and the Page class for the page object pattern, plus PageFactory.
 This module is the scripting base - without specifying a driver implementation.